Israel's Netanyahu 'determined' to continue Gaza operation

-GAZA CITY, Gaza Strip (AP) — Israeli Prime Minister Benjamin Netanyahu says that he is “determined to continue this operation until its aim is met,” despite U.S. President Joe Biden’s call for a de-escalation of hostilities in Gaza.
+Netanyahu's tough comments marked the first public rift between the two close allies since the fighting began last week and could complicate international efforts to reach a cease-fire.

+Israel continued to pound targets in Gaza with airstrikes Wednesday, while Palestinian militants bombarded Israel with rocket fire throughout the day.
+In another sign of potential escalation, militants in Lebanon fired a barrage of rockets into northern Israel.

-In a statement from the his office Wednesday, Netanyahu said that he “greatly appreciates the support of the American president,” but said Israel will push ahead “to return the calm and security to you, citizens of Israel.”
+After a visit to military headquarters, Netanyahu said he “greatly appreciates the support of the American president,” but said Israel will push ahead “to return the calm and security to you, citizens of Israel.”

-Earlier, Biden called for “significant de-escalation” by day’s end from Netanyahu after 10 days of heavy fighting between Israel and Hamas in Gaza.
+He said he is “determined to continue this operation until its aim is met.”

+He spoke shortly after U.S. President Joe Biden told Netanyahu "that he expected a significant de-escalation today on the path to a ceasefire," the White House said.

+Netanyahu has repeatedly vowed to press ahead with the operation, and his latest response to Biden signaled he had no intentions of stopping.

-Egyptian negotiators also were working to halt the fighting, and an Egyptian diplomat said that some of the country’s top officials are waiting for Israel’s response to a cease-fire offer.
-The diplomat spoke on the condition of anonymity in line with regulations.
-Meanwhile, German Foreign Minister Heiko Maas said he hoped to fly to Israel for talks Thursday with Israelis and Palestinians.
+Egyptian negotiators have also been working to halt the fighting, and an Egyptian diplomat said top officials were waiting for Israel’s response to a cease-fire offer.
+The diplomat spoke on condition of anonymity in line with regulations.
+Meanwhile, German Foreign Minister Heiko Maas said he would fly to the region Thursday for talks with Israelis and Palestinians.

-But it was unclear if or how quickly those efforts would yield results.

-Earlier in the day, the Israeli military said it was widening its strikes on militant targets in the Palestinian territory’s south to blunt continuing rocket fire from Hamas and Netanyahu said he was not ruling out further escalation.
+Earlier in the day, the Israeli military said it was widening its strikes on militant targets in southern Gaza to blunt continuing rocket fire from Hamas.
 At least nine people were killed in the Gaza Strip on Wednesday.

 The current round of fighting between Israel and Hamas began May 10 when the militant group fired long-range rockets toward Jerusalem after days of clashes between Palestinian protesters and Israeli police at the Al-Aqsa Mosque compound, a flashpoint site sacred to Jews and Muslims.
 Heavy-handed police tactics at the compound and the threatened eviction of dozens of Palestinian families by Jewish settlers had inflamed tensions.

-Since then, Israel has pounded Gaza with hundreds of airstrikes it says are targeting Hamas' militant infrastructure, and Hamas and other militant groups embedded in residential areas have fired more than 3,700 rockets at Israeli cities, with hundreds falling short and most of the rest intercepted.
+Since then, Israel has launched hundreds of airstrikes against what it says are targeting Hamas' militant infrastructure, and Hamas and other militant groups embedded in residential areas have fired more than 3,700 rockets at Israeli cities, with hundreds falling short and most of the rest intercepted or landing in open areas.

 At least 227 Palestinians have been killed, including 64 children and 38 women, with 1,620 people wounded, according to the Gaza Health Ministry, which does not break the numbers down into fighters and civilians.
 Hamas and Islamic Jihad say at least 20 of their fighters have been killed, while Israel says the number is at least 130.
 Some 58,000 Palestinians have fled their homes.

-Twelve people in Israel, including a 5-year-old boy and a soldier, have been killed.
+Twelve people in Israel, including a 5-year-old boy, a 16-year-old girl and a soldier, have been killed.

-Wednesday's rocket barrage was the third from Lebanon over the past week.

-The Israeli military said it identified four rockets fired from Lebanon into northern Israel.
-There were no immediate reports of injuries.
-One landed in an open area, two landed in the sea, and one was intercepted by aerial defenses.
-Residents of the city of Shfaram, east of Haifa, said one rocket landed near the town.
+On Wednesday, militants in Lebanon fired a barrage of rockets into northern Israel, threatening to open up a new front in fighting.

+The rocket attack, which drew Israeli artillery fire in response but did not cause any injuries, raised the possibility of dragging Israel into renewed conflict with the powerful Lebanese militant group Hezbollah to its north.

+But they cannot operate without Hezbollah’s tacit consent, and the barrage appears to be carefully calibrated to send a political message that the group, which has tens of thousands of missiles, could join the battle at any time.
+Israel considers Hezbollah to be its most formidable threat, and has threatened widespread destruction in Lebanon if war were to erupt.

-In the Gaza Strip, one of the Israeli airstrikes destroyed the home of an extended family.
+In Gaza, one of the Israeli airstrikes destroyed the home of an extended family.

 Residents surveyed the piles of bricks, concrete and other debris that had once been the home of 40 members of al-Astal family in the southern Gaza town of Khan Younis.
 They said a warning missile struck the building five minutes before the airstrike, allowing everyone to escape.